Water quality issues

 This plan provides a framework for how the stakeholders will track, monitor, and implement the water cleanup plan.
 It outlines what is needed, establishes a schedule, and guides corrective actions with adaptive management practices.

 We gathered public comments on the draft plan in 2015.
 We held two public meetings to provide a broad overview of the project and findings.
-We finalized the TMDL plan in December 2015.
+In 2018, EPA approved some elements of the TMDL plan and disapproved others.
+See our 2018 Letter to Stakeholders for details.

 Why this matters